 At each step, we used feedback from clients and subject matter experts to adjust the language and flow of the application.

 After feeling good about the new redesign, our product manager, Simone Siquera, and I broke the redesign into smaller stories in pivotal tracker that engineers could work on over time.

 Here is the final result of the new application:

-As of January 2019, over 600,000 Californians have used our service to apply for CalFresh.
+As of July 2019, over 1 million Californians have used our service to apply for CalFresh.
 We help an average of 10,000 people every week.